Difference Between Jira and Asana

 - Jira supports English as well as different international languages, whereas Asana supports only English with its products.

-- Jira has Small Business, Medium Business, and Large Enterprises, whereas Asana has different types of customers such as Small Business, Medium Business, Large Enterprises, and Freelancers.
+- Jira has Small businesses, Medium Businesses, and Large Enterprises, whereas Asana has different types of customers such as Small businesses, Medium Businesses, Large Enterprises, and Freelancers.

 - Jira has ticket, phone and training support features, whereas Asana has ticket and training support features.